 There are several reasons why problem-solving in the workplace is important, including:

 Career advancement: Individuals who demonstrate strong problem-solving skills are often seen as valuable assets to the company and may be considered for promotion or leadership positions.
+For engineering roles, where the average salary for placed candidates is ~$252K, demonstrating consistent problem-solving capabilities can directly impact career trajectory and compensation.

 A framework for solving problems in the workplace